Our firming assets

 The overall MacIntyre Precinct will support up to 400 jobs during construction and invest more than $500 million in Queensland’s regional economy.

-Construction is expected to commence in mid-2021 and the entire MacIntyre Precinct is expected to be operational in 2024.
+The entire MacIntyre Precinct is expected to be operational in 2025.

 Karara Wind Farm Facts